Lazareena/Comp124-s14-hw2/README.md

 Comp 124: Homework 2
 ====

+These assignments were developed by Paul Cantrell for Comp 124 and are reused with his permission.
+Thanks, Paul!

 General tips for programming assignments:

 - **Build up your answer in small, testable steps.** Don't just start at the top and work all the way to the bottom before you try running it.
 Build up your answer a little bit at a time, and test it at each step to make sure it's doing what you think it should.
 Do a git commit every time you have a new step working.